oracle-livelabs/converged/microservices-with-converged-db/micronaut/micronaut.md

 Congratulations on connecting your Micronaut app to Oracle Autonomous Database!

-You can learn more about Micronaut and native image builds at https://micronaut.io/ (in order to build and run with `mvn package -DskipTests -Dpackaging=native-images` etc.)
+You can learn more about Micronaut and native image builds at https://micronaut.io/ (in order to build and run with `mvn package -DskipTests -Dpackaging=native-image` etc.)

 Please try it out in your favorite development environment and explore the source code, configuration, and Oracle Database features to learn more about how to enhance this application.